& General Group

 #113, Cuernavaca, Morelos, Mexico 62250; +52 (777) 102 2288; firstname.lastname@example.org;

-Institute (Myriam Laberge & Brenda Chaddock) offers
+Facilitation Institute (Myriam Laberge &

-WITH POINTERS TO LOTS MORE RESOURCES
+WEBSITES WITH POINTERS TO LOTS MORE RESOURCES

-Pages of particular interest include the Group
+Of particular interest is the

 Facilitation listserv Resource page